TianyiChen1997/Excel-VBA/Summary TA IP/README.md

 It is for Summary TA and IP update.
-Pick a Summary of your choice, run the VBA, then you will have your Summary updated.
+There are 6 Summary files, namely <ONZ.xlsx>, <CNZ.xlsx>, <SCB.xlsx>, <OCG.xlsx>, <AFN.xlsx>, and <CDM.xlsx>.
+You should pick one of them, run the VBA, then you will have your Summary updated.